aryamanchauhan/Integrating-Facial-Expressions-Audio-and-Textual-Data-for-Trimodal-Emotion-Recognition/README.md

+# **Trimodal Emotion Recognition (Real Time)**

-## **Usage**
+## **Speech Emotion Recognition**

-1. Feature Extraction and Data Loading : extract_feature(file_name, mfcc, chroma, mel): Extracts features from an audio file based on the parameters provided. load_data(test_size): Loads audio files, extracts features, and splits data into training and testing sets.
+#### 1. **Feature Extraction and Data Loading**
+- `extract_feature(file_name, mfcc, chroma, mel)`: Extracts audio features like MFCC, Chroma, and Mel Spectrogram from an audio file.
+- `load_data(test_size)`: Loads audio files, extracts features, and splits the dataset into training and testing sets.

-2. Training the MLP Classifier :
+#### 2. **Training the MLP Classifier**
+- The `MLPClassifier` is defined with parameters like batch size, hidden layer size, and adaptive learning rate.
-The MLPClassifier is defined and trained on the extracted features.
+- The model is trained on the extracted features.

-3. Predicting Emotions :
+#### 3. **Predicting Emotions**
-	The trained model predicts emotions from test data (*test.wav*).
+- The trained model predicts emotions for test audio files (e.g., `test.wav`).
-	The results are saved in *predictionfinal.csv*.
+- Prediction results, including probabilities, are saved in `predictionfinal.csv`.

+---

 ## **Text Emotion Recognition**

-1. Data Preparation :
+#### 1. **Data Preparation**
-	Load and filter the dataset for specific emotions.
+- Load and filter the dataset to focus on specific emotions.
-	Split the data into training and testing sets.
+- Split the data into training and testing sets.

-2. Text Vectorization and Model Definition :
+#### 2. **Text Vectorization and Model Definition**
-	Define a text cleaning function.
+- Define a text cleaning function to preprocess raw text.
-	Use TextVectorization for text data preprocessing.
+- Use `TextVectorization` for converting text data into numerical form.
-	Define the neural network model architecture.
+- Define the neural network model architecture.

-3. Model Training and Evaluation :
+#### 3. **Model Training and Evaluation**
-	Train the model with early stopping.
+- Train the model with early stopping to prevent overfitting.
-	Evaluate the model on test data.
+- Evaluate the model's performance on test data.
-	Plot training and validation accuracy and loss.
+- Plot training and validation accuracy and loss curves.

-4. Making Predictions :
+#### 4. **Making Predictions**
-	Make predictions on new test sentences.
+- Predict emotions for new test sentences.
-	Print the predicted emotions.
+- Display the predicted emotions.

+---

 ## **Emotion Detection from Video**

-1. Setup :
+#### 1. **Setup**
-	Load a pre-trained face detection classifier and an emotion classification model.
+- Load a pre-trained face detection classifier and an emotion classification model.
-	Define emotion labels.
+- Define emotion labels for classification.

-2. Video Capture and Processing :
+#### 2. **Video Capture and Processing**
-Open a video capture device (e.g., webcam).
+- Open a video capture device (e.g., webcam).
-	Continuously process frames to detect faces and classify emotions.
+- Continuously process video frames to:
+  - Detect faces.
+  - Classify emotions for each detected face.
-	Update and display emotion predictions in real-time.
+- Update and display emotion predictions in real time.

-## **Results**

-The output of the audio emotion recognition is saved in a CSV file named *predictionfinal.csv*.

-## **License**

-This project was developed under the guidance of VIT Chennai faculties.

-## **Acknowledgments**

-This project utilizes the RAVDESS dataset for audio emotion recognition and various libraries for data manipulation, visualization, and neural networks.